paulcwarren/openvpn-bosh-release/releases/openvpn/openvpn-4.0.0.md

  * the openvpn `tls-crypt` option is now supported (see `tls_crypt` property of `openvpn`)
  * new `extra_configs` property of `openvpn` and `openvpn-client` (similar to `extra_config`, but accepts an array of openvpn directives)
  * new `device` property is now supported for explicit virtual network device usage
+ * certificate-related properties can now be dynamically generated

 Development & Tooling